tmux-python/tmuxp/doc/about_tmux.rst

 The take-away
 -------------
-So you can keep tmux on a server with your latest work, come back and resume your `"train of thought"`_ and work.
+You can keep tmux on a server with your latest work, come back and resume your `"train of thought"`_ and work.

-More than anything - the take-away from tmux is multitasking.
-More than any technical jargon - it's preserving the thought you have, whether you were in the midst of a one-off task, or a common task.
+Multitasking.
+More important than any technical jargon - it's preserving the thinking you have, whether you were in the midst of a one-off task, or a common task.

 If you do a task commonly, it may help to use an application which manages tmux workspaces.

 .. _"train of thought": http://en.wikipedia.org/wiki/Train_of_thought

 Getting more technical
 ======================